HaniceSun/hanicesun.github.io/resume.md

 - **Splicing-mediated transcript fusion and oncogene activation in multiple cancers**

-With the aim of exploring gene fusion events at the transcriptional level, rather than the traditional genomic level in cancer patients, I reanalyzed both whole exome sequencing (WES) and RNA-Seq data from over 10,000 patients across 33 cancer types from the TCGA project using a negative binomial-based generalized linear model.
+With the goal of exploring gene fusion events at the transcriptional level, rather than the traditional genomic level in cancer patients, I reanalyzed both whole exome sequencing (WES) and RNA-Seq data from over 10,000 patients across 33 cancer types from the TCGA project using a negative binomial-based generalized linear model.
 I discovered significant correlations between somatic mutations and the splicing of adjacent genes (transcript fusion) in several cohorts.
 Notably, a mutation within CDKN1A and the splicing between CDKN1A and RAB44 were prominent in bladder, stomach, and skin cancers.
 To establish causality, I collaborated with other labs and introduced the mutation into cell lines using CRISPR/Cas9, successfully reproducing the between-gene splicing and gene activation.
 This was confirmed through RT-PCR, Sanger sequencing, qPCR, and RNA-Seq.
 Further functional and phenotypic assays demonstrated a connection between RAB44 activation and MDM2 upregulation (and consequently, TP53 downregulation).
 I proposed a splicing-mediated readthrough stabilization (SRS) model as a novel mechanism for oncogene activation.

 - **RNA-binding protein RBM20-deficient dilated cardiomyopathy**